RGB-420/map-app/README.md

 ## Data Sources
 - **OpenStreetMap:** The application uses OpenStreetMap data for street information and geographical mapping.
 - **OpenTopoData:** The street data is complemented by OpenTopoData, which provides elevation data for a more accurate map experience.
+- **OSMnx:** Boeing, G. (2024).
+Modeling and Analyzing Urban Networks and Amenities with OSMnx.
+Working paper.